mpv-player/mpv/DOCS/man/en/options.rst

     same files from system wide configuration directories.

-    Loading of some configuration files is not affected by this option, such as configuration files for cddb, DVB code and fontconfig.
+    Loading of some configuration files is not affected by this option, such as configuration files for DVB code and fontconfig.

     *NOTE*: Files explicitly requested by command line options, like ``--include`` or ``--use-filedir-conf``, will still be loaded.